gretchenlhellstern/BIOL3070-Hellstern/Warm-up-mosquitoes-TEMPLATE.md

 Based off of the results we collected, we are able to support our hypothesis that house finches act as important amplifying hosts in the Salt Lake City area.
+Using our determined data, we can see that house finches are more likely to have been bitten, thus increasing there chances of carrying WNV.
+This further confirms our hypothesis, as they will go through a cycle of getting bit and transferring the disease further.

-## Interpretation of 1st analysis
+## Interpretation of 1st Analysis

 Our first analysis showed that not only is the count of house finches higher at areas with WNV, but the count of house finches at either location is the highest of any species.
-This shows that they are already favored by mosquitoes to some degree, so they would aide in the spread of WNV accidentally anyways.
+This shows that they are already favored by mosquitoes to some degree, so they would aide in the spread of WNV accidentally anyways, proving our hypothesis that house finches act as amplifying hosts.

-## Interpretation of 2nd analysis
+## Interpretation of 2nd Analysis

 Our second analysis shows that the presence of house finch blood meal has a statistically significant correlation to the presence of WNV.
-We had a p-value of 4.54E-5, which confirms that our results are statiscally significant and are not due to chance.
+We had a p-value of 4.54E-5, which confirms that our results are statistically significant and are not due to chance.
+With this significant result, we can confidently support our prediction that trapping areas with higher rates of WNV will also show higher house finch populations.

 # Conclusion